University of California, Berkeley

 Anti-Semitic, pro-Palestinian activist group founded at University of California’s Berkeley campus in 2001

-Has chapters on more than 25 major campuses throughout the U.S.
+As of 2010, they have chapters on more than 80 major campuses throughout the U.S.

 Advocates economic sanctions against Israel

 Students for Justice in Palestine (SJP) originated on the UC Berkeley campus in 2001.
-Since then, SJP cells have spread to some 25 major campuses throughout the United States, including Yale, Princeton, Columbia, Georgetown, and the Universities of Michigan and Maryland.
+Since then, SJP cells have spread to some 25 major campuses throughout the United States, including Columbia, Georgetown, Princeton, the Universities of Maryland and Michigan, and Yale.
 SJP’s mission is to pursue "freedom and self-determination for the Palestinian people," a goal predicated on ending "[t]he Israeli military occupation, with its daily humiliation, abuse and brutal violence"; "[t]he right of return and repatriation for Palestinian refugees of war and ethnic cleansing"; and "[t]he cessation of settlement activity and the dismantling of settlements built outside of Israel's pre-1967 border."
 Toward the advancement of these objectives, SJP demands "[d]ivestment … from companies that invest or do substantial business in Israel," and an "end to U.S. tax-funded aid to Israel."

 Calling Israel "this generation's South Africa," SJP vows to do for contemporary Palestinians what the anti-apartheid campaign did for blacks in South Africa.
 Toward that end, SJP exhorts college students to help punish the "Apartheid State of Israel" by demanding that their schools divest their financial assets from all companies that conduct business there.
 SJP has staged campus protests against Starbucks, General Electric, Disney, and scores of other companies.

 SJP members, who denounce what they term the Israeli-sponsored "concentration camps" wherein Palestinians are purportedly forced to live, harass Jewish students when they emerge from campus synagogues.
 In one incident after a rally at San Francisco State University (SFSU), SJP supporters surrounded a small group of Jewish students and incited violence while shouting such epithets as, "Too bad Hitler didn't finish the job!"
 On April 9, 2002 (Holocaust Remembrance Day), pro-Palestinian groups at SFSU protested Israel's occupation of the West Bank and then circulated posters depicting Jews eating Christian babies.
 That same day, SJP members held a rally and a sit-in on the Berkeley campus, resulting in 79 arrests.
-Pro-Palestinian protests also erupted on several other campuses that same day, involving nearly 10,000 students at Ohio State, the University of Minnesota, University of Illinois Urbana-Champaign, and Carnegie Mellon University.
+Pro-Palestinian protests also erupted on several other campuses that same day, involving nearly 10,000 students at Carnegie Mellon University, Ohio State, the University of Illinois Urbana-Champaign, and the University of Minnesota.
 In November 2002, Yale University's SJP set up a mock Israeli checkpoint on campus, harassing Jewish students with cardboard rifles.

 A co-founder of the Berkeley SJP is Snehal Shingavi, a graduate student who gained notoriety in 2001 for teaching a controversial course called "The Politics and Poetics of Palestinian Resistance."
 Explaining that his instruction would focus on "Israel's brutal oppression of Palestine since 1948," Shingavi in the course catalog urged conservative students not to bother registering for his class.